 Driven by her passion for high-quality, local foods, she takes pride in the ingredients found in Sweden’s Skåne region.
 At this time of year, in late-May, she cooks with fresh produce like asparagus, woodruff, ramson and bird cherry.
 She enjoys hunting, primarily for ducks and pheasants, but said she never has enough time for it.
 She also forages for wild plants, like Japanese knotweed.
 With the young shoots of this invasive plant, she makes a marmalade or a purée that can be used in a ganache, mousse or cake.

-With her husband, chef André Qvarnström, assisting her on stage, they prepared two traditional dishes from Sweden—a dark rye bread known as kavring slathered with homemade butter (the Chef Alps audience helped shake the jar of cream to make it), and hasselback potatoes with crème fraîche and löjrum (bleak roe).
+With her husband, chef André Qvarnström, assisting her on stage, they prepared two traditional dishes from Sweden.
+First, a dark rye bread known as kavring slathered with homemade butter (the Chef Alps audience helped shake the jar of cream to make it).
+And also some hasselback potatoes with crème fraîche and löjrum (bleak roe).

-Going forward, Qvarnström has several projects already underway, as she continues her search for a new restaurant space of her own.
+Going forward, Qvarnström has several projects already underway.
+And, she continues her search for a new restaurant space of her own.
 First, she will serve as a judge for the upcoming Falafel World Cup in Sweden, scheduled for June 16, 2018.
 In addition, she is working on a conference center restaurant in Malmo at Folk, Mat & Möten.
-She also works as instructor and chef with Pure Food Camp, an experiential learning program that takes participants into the great outdoors to find wild ingredients and cook them over open fires.
+She also works as instructor and chef with Pure Food Camp, an experiential learning program.
+It takes participants into the great outdoors to find wild ingredients and cook them over open fires.

 Titti Qvarnström is certainly another fascinating chef to watch, with many different interests and ambitions, and the talent to match.